LrTrnc/SpacePlanetRover/README.md

 and 20 minutes.

 MOVEMENT AND GETTING THE DATA FROM THE SENSORS <br>
 In order to move the vehicle and get the data, a command line must be entered as "[movement][centimeters][space]'s'".
-For example, if you want vehicle to go forward 10 cm, backward 8 cm, and give 5 lines of data you must type "f10 b8 a5 s".
+For example, if you want vehicle to go forward 10 cm, backwards 8 cm, and give 5 lines of data you must type "f10 b8 a5 s".